Federal & Kentucky State Criminal Defense Lawyer

-Grand Jury Investigations Defense
+Grand Jury Investigations You Deserve the Best Defense

-Grand Jury Investigations Charges Defense
+Grand Jury Investigations Charges Defense in Kentucky

 A grand jury is a powerful tool that federal prosecutors can use to investigate and gather information about white collar crimes.
 The grand jury has the power to subpoena witnesses to testify and produce documents for review in an effort to gain information about an individual’s involvement in a white-collar crime and to see if there is enough evidence to indict that person.
-If you have been subpoenaed to appear before a grand jury, be proactive, call William M. Butler Jr. at 502-582-2020 today, or contact him via email to schedule a free initial confidential consultation.
+If you have been subpoenaed to appear before a grand jury, be proactive, call William M. Butler Jr. at (502) 237-0871 today, or contact him via email to schedule a free initial confidential consultation.
 For over 35 years, he has skillfully defended thousands of clients, compiling an impressive record of positive results.
-Please see his Case Results and Testimonials, and start your grand jury investigations defense today!

 Grand Jury Procedures